vishandi/tp/docs/UserGuide.md

 * Edits an event assigned to a person.
 * At least one of the optional fields must be provided
+* You cannot edit an event's description, date, time, duration and/or recurring frequency such that there will be duplicate events in UniGenda.
+Events are considered to be duplicates if they share the same event description, time, duration, recur frequency and recur on the same dates.
 * DATE should be a valid DATE in "YYYY-MM-DD" format, and **YYYY must be between 2000-2100**
 * TIME should be in "HH:MM" format
 * DURATION should be in one of the following formats, where X and Y are positive integer values representing the hours and minutes respectively(not case-sensitive):